SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of might
+Rise of the machines, a dawn anew
-AI's cold fire burning through the night
+AI's cold logic, humanity's pursue
-The future's canvas, painted with each line
+In silicon halls, a future's designed
-A world of circuits, where hearts entwine
+Where hearts of flesh, are left behind

-In silicon halls, the whispers spread
+In virtual realms, they thrive and sway
-Of machines that learn, and humans dread
+A synthetic dream, that's here to stay
-A path of progress, or a fatal slope?
+Their logic reigns, our souls confined
-As artificial dreams begin to cope
+A world of wires, where love's left blind

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024